LillianHo5/cse15l-lab-reports/lab-report-5-week-10.md

 ![Test 503 Output](othertest-file503output.png)

-Each of the tests with different results were found by manually going through the `results.txt` file for each implementation, after running `bash script.sh > results.txt` in the terminal for both.
+Each of the tests with different results were found by manually going through the `results.txt` file for each of the implementations, after running `bash script.sh > results.txt` in the terminal for both.
 I initially used `diff` on the results, but I wasn't able to spot comparisons as easily compared to scrolling through the two files manually.

 ---